mumairofficial/khalilstemmler-website-2019/src/pages/articles/domain-driven-design-intro.md

 ## Layered Architecture & Design Principles + Patterns

-Domain-Driven Design finds the fundementals of software design patterns and principles important.
-DDD works well in an Agile context which comes from XP with respect to delivering the simplest thing possible first, then improving on it's design iteratively.
+Domain-Driven Design requires fundemental knowledge of software design patterns and principles.
+It works well in an Agile context and places importance on delivering the simplest thing possible first ([YAGNI](/wiki/yagni)), then improving on it's design iteratively.

 The challenge is: you need to know the fundementals design principles and patterns in order to design well the first time.
 It's a lot harder if we make a mess.

+> In order to go fast, we must go well.

 In order to do DDD well, we need to keep the [SOLID principles](/blank?todo=solid) in mind, organize a central domain layer at the core of our [Layered Architecture](/blank?todo=layered-architecture), and implement interface adapters to persistence, web and external technologies.
 We don't want these things to sully our domain model.